-- (1) The council - (a) governs the local government's affairs; and - (b) is responsible for the performance of the local government's functions. - (2) Without limiting subsection (1), the council is to - (a)oversee the allocation of the local government's finances and resources; and - (b) determine the local government's policies.
+- (1) The council - (a) governs the local government's affairs; and

+(b) is responsible for the performance of the local government's functions.

+- (2) Without limiting subsection (1), the council is to -

+(a)oversee the allocation of the local government's finances and resources: and - (b) determine the local government's policies.

 Strategic Direction: Community Aspiration: Our Culture and heritage is recognised and celebrated.
 We are creative and resilient.
 We can all reach our full potential.
 Outcome 1.2 We are a community accountable for our actions Outcome 1.4 Community safety, health and well-being is paramount Strategic Direction: Economy Aspiration: A healthy thriving and resilient economy that provides opportunities for all whilst protecting the environment and enhancing our social and cultural fabric.
 Outcome 2.4 A desirable place to live, work, play, study, invest and visit Strategic Direction: Aspiration: A strong local democracy with an engaged Leadership community, effective partnerships, visionary leadership and well informed decision-making.
-Outcome 4.1 Outcome 4.1 Outcome 4.3 Ieadership and well informed decision-making.
-Meaningful customer experiences created for the people leadership and well informed decision-making.
-Meaningful customer experiences created for the people we serve Accountable leadership supported by a skilled and
+Outcome 4.1 Meaningful customer experiences created for the people we serve Outcome 4.3 Accountable leadership supported by a skilled and professional workforce Outcome 4.5 A culture of safety, innovation and embracing change Outcome 4.7 Council understands its roles and responsibilities and leads by example